-Chip Kelly was a football coach in the National Football League (NFL) from 2013 until 2016, finishing his career with the San Francisco 49ers as their head coach.
-Over his four years of coaching his teams compiled a cumulative record of 29-35-0.
+Chip Kelly was a football coach in the National Football League (NFL) from 2013 to 2016, finishing his career as the head coach of the San Francisco 49ers.
+Over his four years of coaching his teams compiled a cumulative win/loss record of 29-35-0.
 During his career he was a head coach for four seasons, first with the Philadelphia Eagles.
-He led the team for three seasons, compiling a record of 27-21-0.
+He led the Eagles for three seasons, compiling a record of 27-21-0.
 He was fired from the Eagles on Tuesday, December 29, 2015.
-His next head coaching stint came with the San Francisco 49ers.
-He coached the 49ers for the 2016 season, leading the team to a 2-14-0 record.
+His next head coaching stint was with the San Francisco 49ers for the 2016 season, leading the team to a 2-14-0 record.
 He was fired from the 49ers on Sunday, January 1, 2017.
 During his entire head coaching career, his two teams combined for a record of 29-35-0 across four seasons including going 0-1-0 in the playoffs.

 Table of Contents

 In his early days of football, Chip Kelly was the quarterback for his high school, Manchester Central in New Hampshire.
 After graduating and heading off to the University of New Hampshire to earn his Bachelor of Science degree, he also played as a defensive back for their college team.

 In 1990 he was picked up to coach for Columbia University as their freshman team’s Secondary and Special Teams coach.
 The very next season he was promoted to the Outside Linebackers/Strong Safeties coach for the varsity team.

 In 1992, he returned to his former college to coach their running backs for one season.
 The season wasn't very successful, as their 5-5-1 season was the fewest victories in over a decade.